 Fruit has been very successfully marketed as a necessary component of a so-called ‘balanced’ diet.
 As a modern convenience, fruit juice has been promoted as an acceptable substitute for whole fruit, forming part of the ‘5-a-day’ recommendation.

-Unfortunately, the recommendations were invented to increase sales and have nothing to do with nutritional science.
+Unfortunately, the slogans like ‘5-a-day’ were invented to increase sales and have nothing to do with nutritional science.

 Truth be told: There is no clinical evidence to show fruit is necessary for survival.
 In fact, we don’t need to eat any carbohydrate at all.
 That’s because human livers are equipped to make glucose from fat or protein (in a process called gluconeogenesis).